Ohio dog found 10 years after going missing

 Since Abby returned to her owners, it is reported that she is doing very well and is happy.

-Abby’s mama reports she’s gained a whopping 16 lbs. since coming home and loves playing with her family and going on walks, despite everything she’s been through,” said the ARC.
+Abby’s mama reports she’s gained a whopping 16 pounds since coming home and loves playing with her family and going on walks, despite everything she’s been through, said the ARC.

 If you have a pet, you are encouraged to get your pet microchipped.
-The ARC is offering the service, which you don’t need an appointment for, for just $10 through Friday, Sept.
-22. Microchipping your pet takes only a few minutes to complete.
+Microchipping your pet takes only a few minutes to complete.
+For information, contact your local animal rescue.